-Estimated and/or typical model data is not acceptable for units after they are already connected to the ERCOT system.
+Estimated or typical model data is not acceptable for units after they are already connected to the ERCOT system.

-In accordance with the SSWG procedural manual, all non self-serve generation connected to the transmission system at 60kV and above with at least 10 MW aggregated at the point of interconnect must be explicitly modeled.
+In accordance with the SSWG procedure manual, all non self-serve generation connected to the transmission system at 60kV and above with at least 10 MW aggregated at the point of interconnect must be explicitly modeled.
 This translates to (1) no lumping of generating units and (2) explicit modeling of each step-up transformer.

 The SSWG manual states that station auxiliary load for generating plants should not be modeled explicitly at the generator bus.
 However, explicit modeling of station auxiliary load may be necessary for dynamic simulations.

-All combined cycle steam turbines shall use the CIGRE governor model, as developed by Siemens PTI and implemented by ERCOT.
+All combined cycle steam turbines shall use the CIGRE (International Council on Large Electric Systems) governor model, as developed by Siemens PTI and implemented by ERCOT.

 All combined cycle gas turbine models shall be compatible with the CIGRE steam turbine model.
+The RE is responsible for maintaining CIGRE steam turbine model parameters.

-Non-Conventional (e.g. Wind and Solar) Facilities:
+Intermittent Renewable Resources (e.g. Wind and Solar) Facilities:

-The Resource Entity is responsible for providing and tuning all models and data for their facility.
-If a Siemens PTI standard model is not appropriate for the facility, the RE shall obtain the most accurate and appropriate model and the associated data for their wind plant from the manufacturer, and supply it to ERCOT and the TDSP to which it is connected, with the legal authority to provide to all transmission providers.
-Regardless of the model source, the RE shall provide the following data as applicable to the generator technology:
+The RE shall provide the following data as applicable to the generator technology:

 Model, data and description of voltage control method.